Duet3D/wiki-content/User_manual/Machine_configuration/robot_5_axis_CNC.md

 The following values are for a given angle/position (for rotary/linear axes) value of the actuators.

-The tool length is expected to be 100, replaced by the current tool's G10 values while calculating forward/inverse kinematics.

 robot type:
 - parameter robotType
 - additional parameters robotType-specific (additional arms, tilting etc)